Zimmedaaar

 Zimmedaaar is a 1990 Indian Hindi-language drama film directed and produced by Santosh Kumar Chauhan.
-It stars Rajiv Kapoor, Anita Raj and Kimi Katkar in pivotal roles.
+The film stars Rajiv Kapoor, Kimi Katkar and Anita Raj in pivotal roles.
 After this movie, Rajiv Kapoor did not feature in any films for over thirty years.
 This was also his last film to be released when he was alive.
 His final film, Toolsidas Junior (2022) was released posthumously a year after Kapoor died in February 2021.